mozilla-services/docs/source/storage/apis-1.1.rst

 **GET** **https://server/pathname/version/username/info/collection_usage**

-    Returns a hash of collections associated with the account, along with the data volume used for each (in K).
+    Returns a hash of collections associated with the account, along with the data volume used for each (in KB).

 **GET** **https://server/pathname/version/username/info/collection_counts**

-    Returns a hash of collections associated with the account, along with the total number of items for each collection.
+    Returns a hash of collections associated with the account, along with the total number of items in each collection.

 **GET** **https://server/pathname/version/username/info/quota**